cdap-guides/cdap-bi-guide/README.rst

    * The ``Sort on Customer`` sorts all of the rows by customer so that the next step can aggregate on price.
    * The ``Aggregate by Customer`` groups the rows by customer and aggregates on the total cost per purchase.
 This results in a table that is a mapping from customer name to a total amount spent by that customer.

 #.
-Double click on the CSV file input step, and change the filename to point to ``<project-dir>/resources/prices.csv``
+Double click on the CSV file input step, and change the filename to point to ``<cdap-bi-guide-dir>/resources/prices.csv``

    .. image:: docs/images/edit-csv-input-file.png

 #.
 To run this transformation, click "Action" -> "Run" -> "Launch".
 #.
-Once the transformation has completed executing, click on the *Group by Customer* step to preview the total amount
+Once the transformation has completed execution, click on the ``Aggregate by Customer`` step, and then click on the
-   spent by customer.
+   ``Preview Data`` tab at the bottom to view the total amount spent by customer.

    .. image:: docs/images/preview-data.png